 Overview | Research Projects | Papers in Progress | Teaching Experience | Literary and Editorial Work | Public Writing | Videos and Podcasts

 I am Eraldo Souza dos Santos, a historian and philosopher with research interests in the history of ideas, the invention of traditions, and the politics of translation.
 In my current project, I trace the global history of the idea of civil disobedience to shed critical light on contemporary anti-protest rhetoric.
+My articles have appeared or are forthcoming in the Annual Review of Law and Ethics, Souls: A Critical Journal of Black Politics, Culture, and Society, the South Atlantic Quarterly, and The Tocqueville Review.
 I am also currently writing a family memoir with my mother, Nilva Moreira de Souza, probing how she, then a seven-year-old child, was sold into slavery during Brazil’s military dictatorship in the late 1960s.
-In it, we ask how the idea of the “afterlife of slavery” applies to modern slavery as a historical phenomenon.
-We were nominated for two Pushcart Prizes in 2025 and one of our poems will appear in POETRY Magazine.
+We were nominated for two Pushcart Prizes in 2025, and one of our poems will appear in POETRY Magazine.
 “She Is There,” a piece stemming from this project, will appear in Best Small Fictions 2025.
-The anthology features the best 110 short stories published in English worldwide in the previous year.
-I have also been selected by Yaddo (where I held the Abigail Angell Canfield and Cass Canfield Jr. Residency), the Blue Mountain Center, the Kimmel Harding Nelson Center for the Arts, the Vermont Studio Center, the 2025 Tin House Autumn Online Workshop, and the 100th Middlebury Bread Loaf Writers’ Conference to work on this project.
-My next project will explore, in turn, the racial underpinnings of the increasingly popular idea that it is necessary to defend democracy against its enemies.
+I have also been selected by Yaddo (where I held the Abigail Angell Canfield and Cass Canfield Jr. Residency), the Blue Mountain Center, the Kimmel Harding Nelson Center for the Arts, and the Vermont Studio Center to work on this project.

 Languages: English, French, German, Portuguese, Spanish, and ภาษาไทย